 a.
-Legal updates: Identify the person responsible for ensuring that all the relevant regulations / directions / restrictions imposed by respective Local Authorities, State Governments, Central Government, WHO, Ministry of Home Affairs (MHA), etc. are tracked, analysed as to its applicability, properly communicated internally and issue periodic updates to the task force or equivalent for further actions.
+Legal updates: Identify the person responsible for ensuring that all the relevant regulations / directions / restrictions imposed by respective Local

+- Authorities, State Governments, Central Government, WHO, Ministry of Home Affairs (MHA), etc. are tracked, analysed as to its applicability, properly communicated internally and issue periodic updates to the task force or equivalent for further actions. - b.
-- b.
 Litigation Management Tracker: Updated tracker to ensure litigation management would be critical as significant amount could be stuck in litigation and any oversight of it due to focus on post COVID-19 operational matters would result in unforeseen financial implications. - c.
 Force Majeure Clause (FMC): Obtain legal opinion on the implications of non-fulfilment of immediately due major financial and contractual obligations, if any, to safeguard against any future litigations, e.g. invoking a force majeure clause (FMC) or steps to be taken in absence of a FMC in the contract / absence of contract and also consider reporting obligations in financial statements. - d.
 Consider Legal implications: Revise HR policies and procedures only after considering Regulatory compliances and internal approval mechanism (e.g. union requirement, etc.). - e.
 Regulatory Disclosures: If delayed, immediately ratify failure to timely make necessary disclosures to any Regulatory bodies and Authorities to ensure compliances with applicable regulations (e.g. SEBI, Stock Exchanges, Income Tax, GST, Labour Laws, etc.). - f.
-Audits: Discuss and agree on the timelines with the respective Auditors for completion of Statutory and other Audits basis the directions issued by the concerned Regulatory Authorities (Companies Act, Income Tax Act and GST Act).
-With increased emphasis on offsite working, proper cyber security and IT internal control needs to be ensured as online access to various company data may have to be provided to the various auditors. - g.
-Employee Declaration: Obtain legal advice if it is necessary to take self-declaration from employees and contractors who have returned to work as regards full disclosure, liability acceptance, etc. in case of non-adherence to Regulatory requirements by them.
+Audits: Discuss and agree on the timelines with the respective Auditors for completion of Statutory and other Audits basis the directions issued by the concerned Regulatory Authorities (Companies Act, Income Tax Act and GST Act). - g.
+Employee Declaration: Obtain legal advice if it is necessary to take self-declaration from employees and contractors who have returned to work as regards full disclosure, liability acceptance, etc. in case of non-adherence to Regulatory requirements by them. - h.

-h.
 CSR obligations: Fulfil the CSR obligations or benevolent objectives by contributing funds / grants to appropriate entities or eligible causes